ajoyna01/git-project/README.md

 # My Git Project
-This is a new practice project to follow along and learn!
+This is a new practice project to follow along and learn!# git-project